Common Website Errors and How to Fix Them: What are the Most Common and How Do You Address Them?

 A web error is an issue encountered when attempting to reach a webpage or interact with content on the internet.
 These errors can originate from various sources, such as the client’s browser, the server hosting the website, or network issues in between.
 There are a few different types:

 • Client-Side Errors (4xx): The request contains bad syntax or cannot be fulfilled.
 404 Not Found is the most recognized error, indicating that the requested page doesn’t exist on the server.
-Meanwhile, a 403 Forbidden error means that access to the requested resource is denied.
+Meanwhile, a 403 Forbidden error means that access to the requested resource is denied, even though the server understands the request but refuses to authorize it due to permissions.
+A 401 Unauthorized error occurs when authentication is required and has failed or has not yet been provided; verifying or resetting your login credentials can often resolve this error.

 What are the Most Common Web Errors?